Peter-Hennessy/HACCP-FLOW/TESTING.md

 - ### As a user I want to be able to be drawn into the page

-  - When the page is opened by the User and they are drawn to a familiar relatable image, and the one-line statement outlining what HACCP-FLOW can offer is animated towards them
+  - When the page is opened by the User they are drawn to a familiar relatable image, with an animated one-line statement outlining what HACCP-FLOW can offer, moving towards them

    <br>

 - ### As a user I need to be able to see clearly where I want to go

   - The User will be introduced to the familiar layout with the company name in the upper left-hand side and the Navigation bar in the upper right-hand side.
 The Display page name has an underline, to let the user know which page thay are on.

   - On clicking the desired icon, they will be brought to the page section with Heading such as _About Us_ & _Contact us_ with clear information there in to enable them to navigate further.

 <br>

 - ### As a user I need to be able to see text and images clearly

   - The User will see that the Text is Clear & Concise with adequate letter spacing.
 The text is contrasted well with Three colors _Dark Gray_ , _White_ & _Teal_

  <br>